philhagen/sof-elk/VM_CHANGELOG.md

 SOF-ELK® Virtual Machine Changelog
 =======

+* Update: 2023-06-23: Fixes a few errors that slipped through previous day's release
+    * Fixes file naming and cleanup of pre-staged GeoIP databases
+    * Optimizes Elasticsearch outputs into one stanza
+    * Moves all *.asnstr fields to runtime field mappings
 * Update: 2023-06-22: Upgraded to ES 8.8.1 components, ships with outdated but usable GeoIP database files
     * Updated to all ES 8.8.1 components
     * All CentOS 7 updates applied as of 2023-06-23
     * Ships with the final version of MaxMind GeoIP database files from the old license structure that doesn't require an account #279 and #280
     * Notify on login when a new public/community edition VM is released #159
 * MAJOR Update: 2023-03-29: Upgraded to ES 8.6.2 components, upstream parsers
     * Updated to all ES 8.6.2 components, including Ansible playbooks, configuration files, APIs, etc.
     * All CentOS 7 updates applied as of 2023-03-29